 Intercom’s study on the future of customer service reveals that every tenth support team tracks Internal Quality Score (IQS) as their most important KPI.
 This officially confirms the trend we’ve seen with companies like Automattic (the makers of WordPress.com), Geckoboard, Wistia, PandaDoc, and others shifting their focus to internal support quality reviews.

-Intercom – one of the most popular customer service helpdesk providers and leaders of the conversational experiences – was curious about the challenges and opportunities global customer service teams are facing as they move towards 2021.
+Intercom – one of the most popular customer service help desk providers and leaders of conversational experiences – was curious about the challenges and opportunities global customer service teams are facing.
 So, they created a survey asking questions about the future and trends in customer service – and received feedback from almost 600 managers from around the world.

 One of the questions they asked was “Which metric does your support team most closely track?”

 10% of the respondents selected “Internal quality score” as their most important KPI in Intercom’s survey, indicating the new wave of quality-oriented customer experiences that are reshaping the industry.

 Want to join those progressive companies and shift your support team’s focus to Internal Quality Score (IQS)?